-- o Give individuals detailed information about the automated processing. - Offer simple ways for them to request human intervention or challenge any decision about them. - Carry out regular checks and user testing to ensure our systems are working as intended.
+- Give individuals detailed information about the automated processing. - Offer simple ways for them to request human intervention or challenge any decision about them. - Conduct regular checks and user testing to ensure our systems are working as intended.

 All rights to object should be submitted to the DPO for consideration.